WASTE: WASTE networks

 WASTE networks are decentralized (see social networks), meaning there is no central hub or server that everyone connects to.
 Peers must connect to each other individually.
 Normally, this is accomplished by having individuals sharing their RSA public keys, ensuring that their computers are accessible via the appropriate ports (one or more parties must have an IP address and port that can be reached by the other), and entering the IP address and port of someone on the network to connect to.

 Once connected to the network, public keys are automatically exchanged amongst members (provided enough of the members are set to forward and accept public keys), and nodes will then attempt to connect to each other, strengthening the network (decreasing the odds that any one node going down will collapse or shut out any part of the network), as well as increasing the number of possible routes from any given point to any other point, decreasing latency and bandwidth required for communication and file transfer.

 Since WASTE connects small, private groups rather than large, public ones, the network search feature is one of the fastest of all the decentralized P2P applications.
 Its instant messaging and file sharing capabilities are much closer to those of AOL Instant Messenger than more typical file sharing programs.
 Members of the network can create private and public chat rooms, instant message each other, browse each other's files, and trade files, including the pushing or active sending of files by hosts, as well as the more common downloading by users.
 Simple drag-and-drop to chat boxes will send files to their intended destinations.

 The suggested size for a WASTE network (referred to as a mesh by users) is 10-50 nodes, though it has been suggested that the size of the network is less critical than the ratio of nodes willing to route traffic to those that are not.
 With original Nullsoft-client groups now exceeding ten years of age, it's not uncommon for stable meshes to host multiple terabytes of secure content.

 By default, WASTE listens to incoming connections on port 1337.
 This was probably chosen because of 1337's leet connotations.

 Since there is no central hub, WASTE networks typically employ a password or passphrase, also called a network name to prevent collision.
 That is, a member from one network connecting to a member of another network, thus bridging the two networks.
 By assigning a unique identifier (passphrase) to your network, the risk of collisions can be reduced, particularly with the original clients.

 Nullnets

 Nullnets are networks without a passphrase.
-It is impossible to know how many nullnets exist, but there is one primary nullnet.
-The best way to access the nullnet is to post your credentials to the WASTE Key Exchange.
-The nullnet can easily merge with other nullnets because there is no passphrase, which makes it a great place for public discussion and file sharing.
+It is not possible to know how many nullnets exist, but there is one primary nullnet.
+The nullnet may be accessed by posting credentials to the WASTE Key Exchange.
+It can easily merge with other nullnets because there is no passphrase, making it suited for public discussion and file sharing.